-Lori Loughlin Reportedly Wants To Go Back To Acting But Is Afraid ‘People Won’t Work With Her’
+Lori Loughlin Reportedly Wants To Go Back To Acting But Is Afraid 'People Won't Work With Her'

 When accepting Fuller House's Kids' Choice Award a few weeks after Loughlin's arrest nearly two years ago, Candace Cameron Bure seemingly offered support to her TV aunt.

-“Family sticks together no matter what,’ She said.
-“They stick together through the hard times.
-They support each other, they encourage one another, they pray for each other and they stand by their side no matter how tough it gets.”
+"Family sticks together no matter what," she said.
+"They stick together through the hard times.
+They support each other, they encourage one another, they pray for each other and they stand by their side no matter how tough it gets."

-For now, Loughlin’s focus is reportedly on “counting the days” until her husband is home.
-The TV star’s husband, fashion designer Mossimo Giannulli, is serving a five-month sentence at a federal prison in Lompoc, California, for his role in the scandal and won’t be released until April of this year.
+For now, Loughlin's focus is reportedly on "counting the days" until her husband is home.
+The TV star's husband, fashion designer Mossimo Giannulli, is serving a five-month term at a federal prison in Lompoc, California, for his role in the scandal and won't be released until April of this year.

 Loughlin also has a few other loose ends to tie up before she will be ready to resume her acting career.
-While she completed her prison term and paid the $150,000 fine she was slapped with, the wealthy actress will undergo two years of supervised release and must complete 100 hours of community service to complete her punishment.
+While she completed her sentence and paid the $150,000 fine she was slapped with, the actress will undergo two years of supervised release and must complete 100 hours of community service to complete her punishment.